Jean-Guy Paquet

 Jean-Guy Paquet, CC GOQ FRSC (born January 5, 1938) is a Canadian scientist, businessman, and former rector of Université Laval.

-Born in Montmagny, Quebec, he received a Doctor of Electrical Engineering from Université Laval in 1963.
-From 1967 to 1969, he was the head of the electrical engineering department at Université Laval.
-From 1969 to 1972, he was a vice-rector of Université Laval and he was rector from 1977 to 1987.
-He was the youngest-ever president of a Canadian university and the second engineer to become rector at Laval.
+Born in Montmagny, Quebec, he received a Doctor of Electrical Engineering from University Laval in 1963.
+From 1967 to 1969, he was the head of the electrical engineering department at University Laval.
+From 1969 to 1972, he was a vice-rector of University Laval and he was rector from 1977 to 1987.
+He was the youngest-ever president of a Canadian university and the second engineer to become rector at University Laval.